Amriya99/djangotest/README.md

 # djangotest
-trail on coonecting atom with github using youtube
+trail on connecting atom with github using youtube